Chart Color Schemes

 Thornlie is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Thornlie's cultural diversity is notable, with 32.2% speaking a language other than English at home and 43.5% born overseas.
-Christianity is the predominant religion in Thornlie, accounting for 42.1%.
-Islam is overrepresented compared to Greater Perth, comprising 12.1% versus 11.8%.
+Thornlie has a high level of cultural diversity, with 32.2% of its population speaking a language other than English at home and 43.5% born overseas.
+Christianity is the dominant religion in Thornlie, comprising 42.1% of the population.
+Islam is overrepresented in Thornlie compared to Greater Perth, making up 12.1% versus 11.8%.

 Frequently Asked Questions - Diversity